-Reassigning cells to fight infectionApril 26th, 2013 in Immunology /
+Reassigning cells to fight infectionApril 26, 2013 in Medicine & Health / Immunology

 Just as a uniform helps distinguish a soldier from a police officer, scientists use proteins that immune cells wear on their surfaces to determine their job in the body.
 T cells, for example, that display the CD8 protein are classified as 'cytotoxic lymphocytes', which kill off cancerous or infected cells, whereas those displaying the CD4 protein are identified as 'helper' T cells that coordinate the immune response.

 Immunologists have previously viewed these roles as fixed endpoints in development, but research by Ichiro Taniuchi from the RIKEN Research Center for Allergy and Immunology in collaboration with Hilde Cheroutre of the La Jolla Institute for Allergy and Immunology in California and colleagues now reveals that helper T cells retain opportunities for a 'career change'.

 Cheroutre had noticed that some helper T cells transplanted into immunodeficient recipients unexpectedly began expressing CD8.
 "This suggested reprogramming of cells from a helper fate into a cytotoxic lineage," says Taniuchi, whose research group studies ThPOK, a 'master' protein that coordinates helper T cell development and suppresses CD8 production.